 But a low GMAT score—especially when combined with a poor GPA—could pose a red flag.
-So what should you do if a) you’re just an awful test-taker, or b) you’re not happy with your initial score?
+So, what should you do if a) you’re an awful test-taker or b) you’re not happy with your initial score?
 When does it make sense to try again?

-While your score is just one data point out of your entire package for the admissions committee to consider, it’s often viewed as proof of academic prowess, and therefore worth improving if the circumstances are right and time permits.
+Your GMAT score is just one data point out of your entire package for the admissions committee to consider.
+But it’s often seen as proof of academic prowess and, therefore, worth improving if the circumstances are right and time permits.

-If you have experienced difficulty with taking tests throughout your life, you should try a test prep class or private tutor to see if dedicated guidance helps.
-And you may also want to look into the GRE (assuming your target schools accept GRE scores), take a few practice tests and see if you fare better.
+Some applicants have had trouble taking tests throughout their lives.
+If that sounds familiar, try a test prep class or private tutor to see if dedicated guidance helps.
+Also, think about taking the GRE instead of retaking the GMAT (assuming your target schools accept it).
+Many SBC clients have submitted GRE scores and gotten into top business schools.
+Take a few practice tests and see if you fare better.

-If not, then we’d advise using the “Optional Essay/Additional Information” field that most applications offer as an opportunity to refocus the AdCom on why you can handle their program, despite a poor test score.
+If you can’t improve your standardized test scores despite your best efforts, then we’d advise using the “Optional Essay/Additional Information” field within the application.
+Here you can provide context that shows the AdCom why you can handle their program, despite a poor test score.
 Point to your career success or specific quantitative or analytic achievements.

-If you’ve typically done just fine taking tests over the course of your academic career, a poor GMAT score may just be a fluke—or the result of insufficient preparation, lack of sleep leading up to the test, or nerves.
-Regroup and try again.
-You won’t be penalized for taking the test more than once, so if you know in your gut you can do better, it’s worth a try.
+On the other hand, if you’ve typically done just fine taking tests over the course of your academic career, a poor GMAT score may just be a fluke.
+Or perhaps it was the result of insufficient preparation, lack of sleep leading up to the test, or nerves.
+Then you should regroup and try again.
+You won’t get penalized for taking the test more than once.
+So, if you know in your gut you can do better, it’s worth a try.
 Just be sure to take a different approach to test prep and test-taking this time.